GluuFederation/docs-ce-prod/docs/source/installation-guide/index.md

 ```

 !!!Note
-    Centos by default will not accept more than the default maximum of 65535.
+    CentOS by default will not accept more than the default maximum of 65535.
 You may get an error while performing the above command.

-If that does not work, use the `ulimit` command to set the FD limit to the soft limit of the file `/etc/security/limits.conf`
+If the above does not work, use the `ulimit` command to set the FD limit to the soft limit of the file `/etc/security/limits.conf`

 ```
 ulimit -n 65535